wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

 Configuring the driver
 """"""""""""""""""""""

 The driver source root directory must hold a Kconfig file.
-This file will be automatically loaded by the configuration mechanism and will make your driver appear in the driver list.
+This file will be automatically loaded by the configuration mechanism and will make your driver appear in the drivers list.

 Each driver's Kconfig must contain, at least, the following::